JakeSteam/blog-programming/_posts/2019-03-05-creating-a-preference-utility-to-safely-handle-android-sharedpreferences.md

 prefHelper.setStringPref(PreferenceHelper.StringPref.setting1, "abc")
 ```

-As enums are used for the preferences, it’s impossible to pass a string reference to `getBooleanPref`, and vice versa.
+As enums are used for the preferences, it's impossible to pass a string reference to `getBooleanPref`, and vice versa.
 This means preferences can be saved and accessed with complete certainty of their datatype and default value.